-If a loved one has passed away because of an accident, we’re here to help.
+If a loved one has passed away because of a road accident, we’re here to help.

 We understand the difficulty of coping with grief after the loss of a loved one.
 We also understand that the death of someone close to you can often leave you in financial hardship.